raymondlouie/MiniMarS/README.md

                                   verbose=TRUE)
 ```

-Finally, we will evaulate the performance of the markers using the test data.
+Finally, we  evaulate the performance of the markers using the test data.
+There are two methods implemented to test the performance using the `method` argument:  "xgBoost" and "geneBasis".
+The default option is to use "all" methods.
 ```{r}
 list_performance = performanceAllMarkers(list_markers,
                                          final_out=final_out,